The Iconic T-Shirt Designs That Continue to Make an Impact on Pop Culture

 Sometimes our favorite wardrobe pieces might not be the fancy leather jacket we got on our last trip to Europe, or our denim-washed designer skinny jeans we spent months saving to buy.
 In fact, sometimes our favorite clothing piece can be something as simple as a t-shirt.
 But the truth is, that unlike any other piece of clothing, t-shirts work as a great way of self-expression.
-Through messages, images or pretty much any kind of design printed on them, they allow us to display our political or social views, promote a cause or simply reflect our creativity and personality, making them an essential must-have in our closets!
+Through messages, images or pretty much any kind of design printed on them, graphic tees allow us to display our political or social views, promote a cause or simply reflect our creativity and personality, making them an essential must-have in our closets!

 It’s not easy to capture the essence of such an important city like New York.
 Yet, Milton Glaser was able to do this in 1997, when he was hired by Wells Rich Greene advertising firm to create a logo to help promote tourism.
 New York was going through a recession, and in order to save it from bankruptcy, the New York State Department for Economic Development decided to hire Wells Rich Greene firm to create an attractive campaign encouraging people to visit The Big Apple.
 The agency soon had everything ready, but still needed a logo.
 That’s when Milton Glaser came to the rescue.
 During the first meeting he had with the agency while discussing ideas, he pulled out a piece of paper on which he had been scribbling earlier that day, and on the back of that paper, was the famous logo we know today.
 Everyone instantly liked it, and so it was decided it would become the logo of the campaign.
 Read more